cloudfoundry/docs-deploying-cf/boshlite/index.html.md

 ---
-title: Deploying Cloud Foundry on BOSH-Lite
+title: Deploying Locally with BOSH Lite
 ---

 If you want to run an instance of Cloud Foundry on a single